hashicorp/terraform/website/source/docs/providers/vsphere/index.html.markdown

 ---
 layout: "vsphere"
-page_title: "Provider: vSphere"
+page_title: "Provider: VMware vSphere"
 sidebar_current: "docs-vsphere-index"
 description: |-
-  The vSphere provider is used to interact with the resources supported by vSphere.
+  The VMware vSphere provider is used to interact with the resources supported by VMware vSphere.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# vSphere Provider
+# VMware vSphere Provider

-The vSphere provider is used to interact with the resources supported by vSphere.
+The VMware vSphere provider is used to interact with the resources supported by VMware vSphere.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.

-~> **NOTE:** The vSphere Provider currently represents _initial support_ and therefore may undergo significant changes as the community improves it.
+~> **NOTE:** The VMware vSphere Provider currently represents _initial support_ and therefore may undergo significant changes as the community improves it.
+This provider at this time only supports IPv4 addresses on virtual machines.

 ## Example Usage

 ```
-# Configure the vSphere Provider
+# Configure the VMware vSphere Provider
 provider "vsphere" {
   user           = "${var.vsphere_user}"
   password       = "${var.vsphere_password}"